Neutron-Diffraction Measurements of an Antiferromagnetic Semiconducting Phase in the Vicinity of the High-Temperature Superconducting State of K$_x$Fe$_{2-y}$Se$_2$

-The most striking discovery is that in addition to the $\sqrt{5} \times \sqrt{5}$ superstructure peaks, we also observed in the semiconducting sample magnetic Bragg peaks at the $\sqrt{2} \times \sqrt{2}$ positions at 5K (Fig. 2c-2f).
-Here $\sqrt{2} \times \sqrt{2}$ corresponds to (10$l$) in the orthorhombic unit cell shown in Fig. 2a.
-These peak intensities are significantly suppressed on warming to $300$ K, indicative of a magnetic phase transition (Fig. 2c-2f).
-The detailed temperature dependences of the $(1 0 3)$ and $(1 0 5)$ peaks show clear kinks at around $T_N$ = $280$ K, suggesting a second order phase transition (Fig. 3a and 3b).
-Interestingly, some weak superstructure peaks are still present above $280$ K; these peaks exhibit negligible temperature dependence between $280$ K and $450$ K (Fig. 2 and 3), demonstrating that the residual scattering is nuclear in origin.
-Our Rietveld refinements reveal that the scattering above $280$ K is associated with a rhombus iron vacancy order in the ThCr$_2$Si$_2$-type ($122$) phase as shown in Fig. 2a and 2b.
+The most striking discovery is that in addition to the $\sqrt{5} \times \sqrt{5}$ superstructure peaks, we also observe in the semiconducting sample magnetic Bragg peaks at the $\sqrt{2} \times \sqrt{2}$ positions at 5K [Fig. \hyperref[fig2]{2(c)}-\hyperref[fig2]{2(f)}].
+Here, $\sqrt{2} \times \sqrt{2}$ corresponds to (10$l$) in the orthorhombic unit cell shown in Fig. 2a.
+These peak intensities are significantly suppressed on warming to $300$ K, indicative of a magnetic phase transition [Fig. \hyperref[fig2]{2(c)}-\hyperref[fig2]{2(f)}].
+The detailed temperature dependences of the $(1 0 3)$ and $(1 0 5)$ peaks show clear kinks at around $T_N$ = $280$ K, suggesting a second order phase transition [Fig. \hyperref[fig3]{3(a)} and \hyperref[fig3]{3(b)}].
+Interestingly, some weak superstructure peaks are still present above $280$ K; these peaks exhibit negligible temperature dependence between $280$ K and $450$ K (Fig. \ref{fig2} and \ref{fig3}), demonstrating that the residual scattering is nuclear in origin.
+Our structual refinements suggest that the scattering above $280$ K could be associated with a rhombus iron vacancy order in the ThCr$_2$Si$_2$-type ($122$) phase as shown in Fig. \hyperref[fig2]{2(a)} and \hyperref[fig2]{2(b)}.

-In order to determine the detailed magnetic structure in the 122 phase, we analyzed the integrated intensity of a series of magnetic Bragg reflections.
-The peak intensity increases from (1 0 1) to (1 0 3), and then decreases at (1 0 5), implying that the magnetic moments lie in the $ab$ plane, which is completely different from the $\sqrt{5} \times \sqrt{5}$ block AF order with the moment along $c$ axis.
-Rietveld refinements reveal that the magnetic peak intensities follow the Fe$^{2+}$ magnetic form factor and can be described with the same stripe type magnetic structure of the iron pnictide parent compounds (Fig. 2a and 2b).
-The Fe moment is antiferromagnetically ordered along the $a$ and $c$ axis and ferromagnetically ordered along the $b$ axis with the moment parallel to the $a$ axis.
-Here the $a$ axis is parallel to the short diagonal of the iron vacancy rhombus (Fig. 2a and 2b).
+To determine the detailed magnetic structure in the 122 phase, we analyzed the integrated intensity of a series of magnetic Bragg reflections.
+The peak intensity increases from (1 0 1) to (1 0 3) and then decreases at (1 0 5), implying that the magnetic moments lie in the $ab$ plane, which is completely different from the $\sqrt{5} \times \sqrt{5}$ block AFM order with the moment along the $c$ axis.
+Refinements reveal that the magnetic peak intensities follow the Fe$^{2+}$ magnetic form factor and can be described with the same stripe-type magnetic structure as the iron pnictide parent compounds [Fig. \hyperref[fig2]{2(a)} and \hyperref[fig2]{2(b)}].
+The Fe moment is antiferromagnetically ordered along the $a$ and $c$ axes and ferromagnetically ordered along the $b$ axis with the moment parallel to the $a$ axis.
+Here the $a$ axis is parallel to the short diagonal of the iron vacancy rhombus [Fig. \hyperref[fig2]{2(a)} and \hyperref[fig2]{2(b)}].